GSA-TTS/FAC-transition-site/src/welcome.md

 # Welcome to the FAC

-The Federal Audit Clearinghouse is transitioning from the U.S. Census Bureau (Census) to the U.S. General Services Administration (GSA) on October 1, 2023.
-At that time, you'll be able to submit all single audits using our new system.
+The General Services Administration (GSA) launched the new Federal Audit Clearinghouse in October, 2023.
+All single audit submissions should now be submitted using [our new system](https://app.fac.gov/openid/login/).

 For the time being, [search and download of historical audit data](https://facdissem.census.gov/Main.aspx) will remain on the Census' site.